anjalijk24/CS50P_2023_Harvard/project/README.md

   - Utilizes the tabulate library to present the information in a clear and organized table.
   - Displays relevant details such as company name, symbol, closing price, and various technical indicators.

-This comprehensive analysis provides insights into the performance of top companies based on a combination of fundamental and technical factors.

 ## Notes

 - **Data Sensitivity:**
-  - Acknowledge that the financial markets can be unpredictable, and the script's analysis is based on historical data and algorithms.
-Emphasize that past performance is not indicative of future results.
+  - Financial markets can be unpredictable, and the script's analysis is based on historical data and algorithms.
+Past performance is not indicative of future results.

 - **API Key Security:**
-  - Emphasize the importance of keeping the Alpha Vantage API key secure.
+  - Keep the Alpha Vantage API key secure.
 Avoid sharing it publicly or embedding it directly in the script if possible.
 Consider using environment variables or a configuration file for added security.

-- **User Instructions:**
-  - Provide clear instructions on how users can interpret the results presented by the script.
-For example, explain the significance of the technical indicators and how users might use them in their decision-making process.

-- **Customization:**
-  - Encourage users to explore the script and consider customizing it based on their specific needs.
-This could involve modifying the technical indicators used, adjusting criteria for company selection, or incorporating additional data sources.

-- **Logging:**
-  - Consider adding logging functionality to the script.
-This can help users troubleshoot any issues and provide a record of script execution, including timestamps and any errors encountered.

-- **Dependency Versions:**
-  - Specify the versions of the libraries used in the script.
-This can help users ensure compatibility and avoid potential issues arising from library updates.

-- **Contributions and Support:**
-  - Invite users to contribute to the script or report issues on a platform like GitHub.
-Provide information on how users can seek support or contribute to the script's development.

 ## Disclaimer

-This script is for educational and informational purposes only.
+This script was developed as part of the CS50P course and is for educational purposes only.
 It does not constitute financial advice.
 The analysis and results obtained from the script are based on historical data and algorithmic calculations, which may not accurately predict future market conditions.

 Always do your own research and consult with a qualified financial professional before making any investment decisions.
-The authors and contributors of this script are not responsible for any financial losses or gains that may result from the use of this script.
+The author of this script is not responsible for any financial losses or gains that may result from the use of this script.
 Use it at your own risk.

 Please comply with the terms of use of external services such as Alpha Vantage and BSE to ensure ethical and legal usage of their data.